Samhollowood/CaveCalcV2.0/README.md

 ```shell
 CDA is initialised
 ```
-It will then create a CDA Results folder in the output directory, which will store match in a .csv file.
+It will then create a CDA Results folder in the output directory, which will store matches in a .csv file.
 For the first match with the measured data, it will print:

 ```shell